 A given drug sample can have multiple positive results indicating the presence of multiple drugs.
 One way to examine these results is to look at how often things occur together.
 In the heatmaps below, we present the percentage of samples testing positive for the pair of drugs or drug categories listed (ignoring the presence of all other drugs).
 This visualization focuses on the co-presence of two drugs and cannot account for the fact that there are often three or more substances present.
 The diagonal (where the column name and row name are the same) represents those samples testing positive for only that drug category (these samples may have tested positive for a drug category not listed here).
 The rows and columns are ordered from largest to smallest share of drug checking samples, alone or in combination.
 For more details on drug categories named, click here.

-As an example of how to interpret the figure, if you move along the Xylazine row or column, you can see that the 6 cases positive for xylazine also had fentanyl and other analgesics, 2 of these also were positive for one or more fentanyl analogues, and 1 also had another novel synthetic opioid besides a fentanyl.
+As an example of how to interpret the figure, if you move along the Xylazine row or column, you can see that the 6 cases positive for xylazine also had fentanyl and other analgesics, 1 of these also was positive for one or more fentanyl analogues, and 1 also had another novel synthetic opioid besides a fentanyl.
 More below.

 What's in things sold as...